canonical-ols/snapstore-snap-docs/docs/reference/feature-list.md

 which substantially reduces internet traffic.
 There's currently no generally available offline mode for the Enterprise Store itself.
-See [Network Connectivity](../how-to/install.md#network-connectivity) for the `snap-proxy check-connections` command and the up-to-date [Network requirements for Snappy](https://forum.snapcraft.io/t/network-requirements-for-snappy/5147) post for a list of domains Enterprise Store needs access to.
+See [Network Connectivity](../how-to/install.md#network-connectivity) for the `enterprise-store check-connections` command and the up-to-date [Network requirements for Snappy](https://forum.snapcraft.io/t/network-requirements-for-snappy/5147) post for a list of domains Enterprise Store needs access to.
 ```